-- the success of the Active Essex programme; in particular to translate the lessons of the Sport England pilot in Basildon, Colchester and Tendring across the county. - Promote a whole system approach through the emerging joint health and wellbeing strategy. - Recognise that education starts young and therefore promote school participation in physical exercise, particularly the "daily mile".
+- Work in collaboration to ensure the success of the Active Essex programme; in particular to translate the lessons of the Sport England pilot in Basildon, Colchester and Tendring across the county. - Promote a whole system approach through the emerging joint health and wellbeing strategy. - 3.
+Recognise that education starts young and therefore promote school participation in physical exercise, particularly the "daily mile".